Whole Wheat Spinach Stromboli

 - 1 egg, for egg wash

-- Step 1 Preheat the oven to 375 degrees F. Line a baking sheet with parchment paper and set aside.
+- Preheat the oven to 375 degrees F. Line a baking sheet with parchment paper and set aside.

-- Step 2 Place the pizza dough on a lightly floured work surface and using a rolling-pin, gently roll out into a 16/12-inch oval.
+- Place the pizza dough on a lightly floured work surface and using a rolling pin, gently roll it out into a 16/12-inch oval.
 Place on the prepared baking sheet and set aside.

-- Step 3 Place a large stockpot of salted water over high heat and bring to a boil.
+- Place a large stockpot of salted water over high heat and bring to a boil.
 Add the spinach and blanch to cook for about 1 minute.
 Drain well and using your hands, squeeze out the water as best as possible.
-Roughly chop the cooked spinach and place in a medium size mixing bowl.
-Add the basil, garlic, salt and red pepper flakes and olive oil, mix well to incorporate.
+Roughly chop the cooked spinach and place it in a medium-sized mixing bowl.
+Add the basil, garlic, salt and red pepper flakes, and olive oil, mix well to incorporate.
 Taste the filling and adjust the seasoning as needed.

-- Step 5 Using a pastry brush, lightly egg wash the dough border.
-Bring the smaller side edges of the dough up and over the filling slightly with your fingers, pinch the side seams together to adhere.
+- Using a pastry brush, lightly eggwash the dough border.
+Bring the smaller side edges of the dough up and over the filling slightly with your fingers, and pinch the side seams together to adhere.
 Working from the longer side as if folding a letter, fold the dough up and over 1/3 of the filling.
 Repeat with the last side, folding up over the dough you already folded so all the filling is now enclosed.
-You should be left with a long rectangular shaped Stromboli.
+You should be left with a long rectangular-shaped Stromboli.
 Using both hands, carefully flip the Stromboli so it is now seam-side down on the baking sheet.